 Abnormal Platelet counts

-A low Platelet count may be due to:
+A low Platelet count may be due to the following:

 - Some types of cancer, such as leukaemia or lymphoma